igorski/regrader/README.md

 cmake "-DCMAKE_OSX_ARCHITECTURES=x86_64;i386" ..
 ```

-Note: while i386 is considered deprecated in macOS, though you'd be surprised to find out how many people are
-running a 32-bit version of a DAW in this day and age...
+Note: while i386 is considered deprecated in macOS, you'd be surprised to find out how many people are running a 32-bit version of a DAW in this day and age...

 ### Windows:
 ```